aritmos/Computer-Modelling/LJ/README.md

 author: -redacted-
 -------------------------------------------------------------------------------
 ## Requirements:
-- numpy
+- numpy library

 ## Use:
 The main program <lj_sim.py> must be run from terminal along with two auxiliary files that set the parameters of the simulation, and optionally a third parameter to specify the name of the output file (defaults to traj.xyz if not specified)

+For example, when simulating the gas phase:

-> py lj_sim.py setup.dat data.dat
+> py lj_sim.py setup_gas.dat data_gas.dat traj_gas.xyz

-Although the name of the input files does not matter, their formatting does.
-Do not change the order of any variables as compared to the provided input files.
+Note that the order of the files matters.
-Simply modify the uncommented lines to vary the simulation parameters.
-The calculated observables are selected within the equivalent of 'data.dat', in order to calculate/log the observable give it a value of 1, if not, then 0.
-All other numerical simulation parameters are in their expected type, either int or float respectively.

 ## Reduced Units:
 All inputs, outputs and variables within the code are in the following